Kizaki

 Use this when you want the local database to move forward through the committed migration history.

-It answers: is the local database now aligned with the migration history I reviewed?
+It answers: is the local database now aligned with the migration history you reviewed?

 $ kizaki migrate apply